lawrennd/old_talks/slides/2017-02-28-challenges-for-delivering-machine-learning-in-health.md

 * The validity of data
 *  faithfulness and representation
-* visualizations.
+* visualisations.
-* noise characterization.
+* noise characterisation.
 * Missing values.
 * Example, was a column or columns accidentally perturbed (e.g. through a sort operation that missed one or more columns)?
 Or was a [gene name accidentally converted to a date](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-5-80)?